Dallas Herring Lecture

 2018 – Dr. Karen Stout: “The Urgent Case: Centering Teaching and Learning in the Next Generation of Community College Redesign”

 “Excellent teaching and support for quality instruction must be at the core of our reform work” as community college leaders, said Achieving the Dream President and CEO Karen Stout.
 “College leaders need to empower faculty to lead changes in pedagogy, rethink and align course and program student learning outcomes, build coherent and clear course and program sequences, and engage in advising in new ways.
-Teaching must be made more dynamic, relevant, culturally responsive, and engage and cultivate students’ ownership of what they learn.”
+Teaching must be made more dynamic, relevant, responsive, and engage and cultivate students’ ownership of what they learn.”

 2017 – Dr. Eduardo Padrón: “Growing Inequality and Declining Economic Mobility, the Twin Challenges of our Time: What Leaders of Higher Education Can Do”

-“Will we be an engine of inequality or the best hope of people trying to build lives in this new America?” said Miami Dade College President Eduardo Padrón in his 2017 Dallas Herring Lecture.
+“What community colleges do is combine access, affordability, and academic excellence” said Miami Dade College President Eduardo Padrón in his 2017 Dallas Herring Lecture.
 As Dr. Padrón argues, we can move away from current college ranking systems, re-embrace vocational education, build channels between education and entrepreneurialism, advocate more effectively for higher education to legislators, and expand student support.

 2016 – Josh Wyner: “Community College 3.0: What’s Next for the Student Success Agenda?”